LondonJim/Book-Web-Scraper/README.md

 `ruby runBookscraper.rb`

-It will create a file called `books.txt` in the root containing all the book information
+It will create a file called `books.txt` in the root containing all the book information as saved in the array

 ### Testing